If you use Google to search for things online, chances are that you’ve stumbled across an AI Overview.

 While I can’t see what query specifically triggered this, it’s a good starting point, and it means I can keep an eye out for future traffic.

-After all, there would be no way that a Google AI Overview would show all those images.
+After all, there would be no way that a Google AI Overview would be able to show all those images.

 Still not sure how to go about this?
 Put yourself in the shoes of your target audience and search for a few queries in Google.